Thinking of solo travel but not sure where to start? START HERE!

 Take the lovely Central Market, an interesting Art Deco building filled with small shops and souvenirs and an acceptable Thai restaurant on the top floor.
 After a few hours of Kuala Lumpur sightseeing in the heat and humidity – KL’s temperature is hot all year-round – you’ll welcome the air conditioning.
 (Much of my sightseeing in KL was dictated by a mixture of cool air proximity and guilt at the energy waste of air conditioning).

 The building itself is interesting and was originally built as a market in the 1880s by the then British administration.
 It is a protected Heritage site now, a status that has already saved it from destruction.
-For some reason it reminded me of Istanbul’s Grand Bazaar – just a feeling because they don’t look anything alike and the bazaar is huge by comparison.
+For some reason it reminded me of Istanbul’s Grand Bazaar – just a feeling, because they don’t look anything alike and the bazaar is huge by comparison.
 But the bustle was there.

-Eating is one of the best things to do in Kuala Lumpur, and Chinatown is where you’ll head if you’re hungry – unless you dislike extraordinary Chinese food.
 Start on Petaling Street and search for the narrow alleys that lead off it.
 Here are a few Chinatown food recommendations by someone who knows.
-(And if you're celiac, there are plenty of gluten-free food options in to try during your Kuala Lumpur trip).
+(And if you’re celiac, there are plenty of gluten-free food options in to try during your Kuala Lumpur trip).

 It’s busy and packed with tourists and locals and people who look so bewildered they might have wandered in by mistake.
 Once inside, though, it’s difficult to tear yourself away from this busy place.